raiyanyahya/cloudflare-send-mail-custom-domain/info.md

 2. Update the code below with your email addresses
 3. Create worker, paste code, save and deploy and test

-Follow [Adam Sculthorpe](https://twitter.com/AdamSculthorpe) on Twitter if you have questions or found this useful.
+note:  multiple recrods in SPF record like this "v=spf1 include:_spf.google.com include:otherdomain.com -all" Follow [Adam Sculthorpe](https://twitter.com/AdamSculthorpe) on Twitter if you have questions or found this useful.

 ```